haodafan/IBMCloudDemo-FNTPR/so-you-want-to-be-a-software-dev-on-cloud-platform-for-mohltc-coop.md

 **Problem**

 As someone who has never really done work with backend programming before this job, the thing I initially found most frustrating about work on the cloud is debugging.
-Whenever a portion of my program fails, it would give me an
+Whenever a portion of my program fails while testing with my browser, it would give me a

 `Error 500: Internal Server Error`.